dennisXZX/web-developer-notes/Javascript.md

 Say you send a request http://www.example.net/sample.aspx?callback=mycallback to a JSONP enabled server, it will then return a result wrapped in the callback function you specified.
 Normally the word 'callback' is used as a string query to tell the server it is a JSONP request.

 Without JSONP, the returned result would be a run-of-the-mill JSON format.

 ```
 { foo: "happy coder" }
 ```

 With JSONP, the returned result would be wrapped in a function.

 ```
 mycallback({ foo: "happy coder" });
 ```

 So, in your program, you can define a callback function name 'mycallback' to handle the response:

 ```
 mycallback = function(data) {
   alert(data.foo);
 };
 ```

-#### Have you ever used JavaScript templating?

-I used EJS before.
-EJS is a simple light-weight templating language that goes well with Express framework.
-Lodash library also has provided a convenient template feature.

 #### Explain "hoisting".